-Even in the best workplaces (as a matter of fact, moreso in the best workplaces), layoffs result in a lasting and detrimental impact on the remaining team.
+Even in the best workplaces (in fact, more so in the best workplaces), layoffs result in a lasting and detrimental impact on the remaining team.
 According to a Simon Fraser University study, layoffs in companies often result in a costly decrease in commitment and productivity among the employees that remain.

 Layoffs can negatively impact the ‘psychological contract’ employees tacitly have with their employers, with employees consequently fearing that their employers are not as employee-centric or friendly as they previously believed.
-This is attributed to the trust employees in companies place in their leaders to conduct ethical, compassionate business and the discrepancy they feel when life-changing decisions are made about employment.
+The perception is attributed to the trust employees place in their leaders to conduct ethical, compassionate business, and the discrepancy they feel when life-changing employment decisions occur.

-Offering career transition or outplacement services is an increasingly important way that HR leaders seek to affirm, to both displaced and retained employees, that even in the unfortunate case of layoffs the company is still focused on the success of the workforce.
+Offering outplacement services or career transition assistance is an increasingly important way that HR leaders seek to affirm, to both displaced and retained employees, that even in the unfortunate case of layoffs, the company continues to focus on the success and engagement of their talent.

-Outplacement ROI on this dimension is typically measured by closely tracking productivity and performance metrics among remaining employees following a layoff, with some leaders utilizing control groups or comparing to prior layoff scenarios when these services weren’t provided.
+Outplacement ROI on this dimension is typically measured by closely tracking productivity and performance metrics among remaining employees following a layoff, with some leaders utilizing control groups or comparing to prior layoff scenarios in the absence of these services.

 Despite the intention behind a layoff—to save money and increase productivity—a University of Wisconsin study has revealed that layoffs often have the opposite effect.
-The study revealed a correlation between layoffs and subsequent voluntary terminations, demonstrating that one undesired result of a layoff is the voluntary resignation of the remaining high performers.
+The study showed a correlation between layoffs and subsequent voluntary terminations, demonstrating that one undesired result of a reduction in workforce is the voluntary resignation of the remaining high performers.
 To better understand the relationship between the two, consider this statistic: turnover increases by 30% on average following a layoff.

 The threat this poses to the company is significant: